toitlang/action-discord-transcript/README.md

 ### Inputs

 - `discord-token`: The authentication token of the Discord bot.
+See below for instructions on how to create a bot and get the token.
 - `guild-id`: The guild ID.
 You can find this by right-clicking on the server icon and selecting "Copy ID".
 - `transcript-directory`: The directory where the transcripts are/will be saved.